 The company uses their own waterproof technology to make these shoes that keep water out!
 I really couldnd’t believe my eyes when I tested them out: rain droplets bead up and just flick off the surface of Vessi shoes.
 When I walked through puddles (and I really mean I walked through them and splashed), my feet stayed dry.

-The Chelsea shoe is meant for cool weather because it’s a full-coverage shoe and is meant to provide some warmth.
+The Weekend Chelsea shoe is meant for cool weather because it’s a full-coverage shoe and is meant to provide some warmth.
 If you’re taking a summer trip, consider Vessi’s products that are waterproof sneakers.
 Wearing it with leggings, I thought it looked pretty stylish and trendy.
 I also got the Alta High Top, which is a winter-ready Vessi shoe that has a warm interior and a high top to keep out the elements of winter weather (snow, sleet, slush) during a trip.

 My travel hiking boots wish list